Best Apple Watch 2023: which model should you buy?

 No blood oxygen or ECG sensors

-The Apple Watch SE is a truly excellent smartwatch, there's no doubt about it.
+The Apple Watch SE is a truly excellent smartwatch; there's no doubt about it.
 Where Apple has cut back for the more budget price, you won't notice it significantly in general use.
 It feels like a full Apple Watch experience, with all the advantages that bring in convenience, fitness tracking, and health and safety features… for iPhone users.
 As ever, Android users need not apply.

-If you're looking at your first Apple Watch, the SE gets a really strong recommendation from us.
-For those who can spend the extra over the cost of the Apple Watch Series 3, you'll be very glad you did – it's better in every way, from screen to design to sensors to being more future-proofed thanks to its faster processor.
-It's also important to note that these translate into better health features, including more accurate heart sensing (important for detecting irregularities) and fall detection, which the Series 3 doesn't have.
+If you're looking at your first Apple Watch, we recommend the SE.
+For those who can spend the extra over the cost of the Apple Watch Series 3, you'll be very glad you did—it's better in every way, from screen to design to sensors to being more future-proofed thanks to its faster processor.

 Read our full Apple Watch SE review.

-Apple Watch Series 5T3 Award
+Apple Watch Series 7 Nike+ Edition

 Apple Watch Nike Series 7T3 Award